 Why Choosing the Right Platform Matters

 It is tempting to just pick the platform with the catchiest commercials or the cheapest introductory rate.
-However, making a hasty decision can lead to severe headaches down the road.
+However, making a hasty decision can lead to severe operational roadblocks down the road.

 Choosing the wrong website builder can result in:

-- Poor Search Engine Visibility: If the platform has weak technical SEO, your customers will never find you on Google.
+- Poor Search Engine Visibility: If a platform has weak technical SEO capabilities, your customers will never find you on Google.

-- Slow Loading Speeds: A slow website kills conversion rates.
-If a page takes longer than three seconds to load, over half of your visitors will leave.
+- Slow Loading Speeds: A slow website kills your conversion rates.
+If a page takes longer than three seconds to load, over half of your visitors will leave before seeing your offer.
+To fix this early, see our landing page optimization guide.

-To avoid these pitfalls, approach your search for the best website makers systematically.
+To avoid these pitfalls, approach your search systematically.

 Step 1: Define Your Core Business Objective